Charlie-Nicholls/Library-At-The-End-of-Time/Compendium/Atlas/Material Plane/Toril/Faerûn/Western Heartlands/Sword Coast/Wandering Museum/Wandering Museum.md

 >	 Dozens of tiny shelves cover the walls of this gallery.
 Teapots and teacups in patterned porcelain dominate the northern and eastern walls, while the southern wall shows a display of painted violins.
 One guard stands watch on the southern wall.
 >^Area17

-- A **Wizard Guard** is stationed at the head of the staircase.
+- A [[Wizard Guard]] is stationed at the head of the staircase.
 Their main job is to remind guests that they cannot bring food out of the café area.
 This guard station is occupied at night.

 ### Area 18: Egyptology Exhibit
 > [!recite|clean no-t]
 >	 Around the room are various cylindrical tanks based with sand on which sits a plethora of Egyptian themed sculptures.
 A replica pyramid and a larger meaner looking sphinx amongst them with the god Ra and pharaoh's coffin facing each other in the centre.
-There is a guard on watch in the southeast corner, an elderly artist working in the northeast corner, and a sphinx statue in the northwest corner.
+There is a guard on watch in the southeast corner, an elderly artist working in the northeast corner, and a [[Sphinx Statue]] in the northwest corner.
 >^Area18

 - The sand inside the sculpture tanks makes the *forcecages* more noticeable in this exhibit.
 - An elderly halfling of indeterminate gender sits on a bench in the north eastern corner.
 They are painting a watercolour of one of the statues on a small pad.
 If asked about their work, the painter complains that, "These damn *forcecages* make the water hard to paint."
-- There is a **Spinx Statue** in the northwest corner and one **Museum Guard** in the south east corner
+- There is a [[Sphinx Statue]] in the northwest corner and one [[Museum Guard]] in the south east corner
 - Any player who comes within 10 feet of the Ra's tank will notice it holds the [[The Trickster's Book]], disguised bearing falcon with wings spread holding the sun.
 Hieroglyphs read "The Trickster" if translated.
 - The plaque below the pharaoh's coffin exhibit proclaims it is authentic, taken from the tomb of [[Sekhemkare]].
 - A player who examines the coffin, book or Ra and succeeds on a DC 12 Intelligence (Arcana) check sees a magical thread connecting the two exhibits and on DC 17 that it is from the school of illusion.